nrlhozkan/SwarmpProject/readme.md

 ## Description

 The Drone Target Simulation is a Python-based tool designed to simulate drone movements and target interactions within specified geographical boundaries.
-It offers both 2D and 3D visualizations, real-time updates, and the ability to record simulation data for later analysis as a video.
+It provides both 2D and 3D visualizations, real-time updates and the ability to record simulation data as video for later analysis.

 ## Table of Contents
 - [Installation](#Installation)